nancologist/ReactNative/README.md

 Important: Make sure you remove this code when building your app for production!

-You'll see this approach in action in the Shop App course module ("Adding Items to the Cart" lecture)!
+You'll see this approach in action in the Shop Index course module ("Adding Items to the Cart" lecture)!
 ___

 ## 7.12.
 Wrap Up